Charging point connector types – Explained

 Most rapid CCS chargepoints in the UK are rated at 50 kW DC, though recent CCS installations are normally 150 kW.

-No currently available cars can charge at 350 kW, though the forthcoming Porsche Taycan will be able to.
+No currently available cars can charge at 350 kW, though the Porsche Taycan can get up to 270 kW.
 That will offer blindingly quick battery refills.

 Home AC slow/fast CCS charging is delivered via a Type 2 plug (see below).